Fredericcelerse/TuneMyPets/README.md

 ### Database

 The database used in this project, named "Kaggle Cats and Dogs Dataset", comes from the following website: https://www.microsoft.com/en-us/download/details.aspx?id=54765
+Once the database, ensure that you have a directory that provides two main folders labeled as "Cat" and "Dog", and where images are localized.
+This structure of database will be essential for the CNN script.

 ## Project architecture